Instant Runoff Voting and the Reinforcement Paradox: Preliminaries

 \begin{example} (2022 Alaska Senate District E.) This election contained the three candidates Roselynn Cacy (C), Cathy Giessel (G), and Roger Holland (H).
 The preference profile is displayed in Table \ref{District_E}.\footnote{Our vote totals differ from the officially reported vote totals by up to three votes.
 This minor discrepancy could be due to a recount which occurred after the election, or because the Alaska Division of Elections has not been completely clear about how it processes ``edge case'' ballots.
 Our analysis is unaffected.}

 Initially, the vote totals for Cacy, Giessel, and Holland are 5521, 5653, and 5535, respectively.
 Cacy has the fewest votes and is eliminated from the election.
-As a result, 2230 votes are transferred to Giessel and 418 to Holland, and Giessel wins in the last round 7883 votes to 5953. \end{example}
+As a result, 2230 votes are transferred to Giessel and 418 to Holland (the 2873 ballots ranking only Cacy are transferred to no one), and Giessel wins in the last round 7883 votes to 5953. \end{example}

 While Giessel is the winner, this election has the strange property that Cacy can point to two disjoint groups of voters such that Cacy would win under IRV if we use only the ballots from each group.
 Similarly, Holland can also break the electorate into two disjoint groups such that Holland wins when using the ballots from each group separately.
 We illustrate this paradoxical behavior in the next example.